Tommyshub/restaurant/readme.md

 This is not a bug exactly, but I noticed at the last night before submitting the project that it's sadly not possible to upload images to the deployed version of the site.
 The reason for this is that when I worked at the project and tried using s3 bucket, the free tier went out in less then a week and I had to change to static file hosting with whitenoise.
 This was perfectly fine for the project as it was back then and I did not consider it at all when creating the blog page.

-My temporary solution for this is to upload [this](https://github.com/Tommyshub/restaurant/blob/main/static/images/blog-images.zip) zip file that contains images that I have already uploaded but deleted the blog posts from.
+My temporary solution for this is to upload [this](https://github.com/Tommyshub/restaurant/blob/main/static/images/blog-images.zip) zip file that contains images that I have already uploaded but deleted the blog posts from, you can also find the individual files [here](https://github.com/Tommyshub/restaurant/tree/main/static/images/blog) in the static folder.
 All of these images will work to check so that the image form works on the blog page.

 I realize that this solution isn't perfect and that it would have been far better to use something like digital ocean or cloudinary to host my images but I did not want to change that and risk not getting it to work properly this close before the submission deadline.